- Identify the business processes that will benefit from the cloud

 Businesses looking to embrace the cloud sometimes try to find a solution that will allow them to make the transition from in-house services to the cloud as effortlessly as possible.
-Most of the successful examples, though, embrace the cloud as a driver of change, forcing the changes in the underlying IT processes and finding new sources of effectiveness and opportunity on the path of doing so.
+Most of the successful examples that we witnessed in our practice, though, embrace the cloud as a driver of change, forcing the changes in the underlying IT processes and finding new sources of effectiveness and opportunity on the path of doing so.

 - Cost: for the workloads where volume of processing varies significantly from month to month or even day by day, switching to a pay-as-you-go model can provide significant cost savings over the TCO of an in-house infrastructure;

 - Business agility: most of the cloud offerings provide a great degree of automation, greatly improving turnaround time of IT-related processes;

 - SLAs: even though cloud providers may provide weak SLAs in one area, it can be actually compensated by much more generous SLAs in others.
 For instance, time to provision virtual hardware on the cloud usually is orders of magnitude less than to provision physical hardware through in-house IT departments.

 - Break down the IT processes and applications that support your business processes identified in the previous steps into classes according to the benefits you want to receive from transition to the cloud.
 Depending on what the goal is, the approach also will vary.